gowthamkaruturi/dynamodb/README.md

 However, multiple table designs can lead to higher costs if not managed properly and might require multiple requests to fetch related data, increasing latency.

 In conclusion, the choice between a single-table and multi-table design in DynamoDB should be based on your specific use case, the nature of your data, your comfort level with NoSQL design principles, and your cost-performance requirements.

+Amazon DynamoDB offers two read/write capacity modes for scaling: on-demand and provisioned.

+**On-Demand Capacity Mode:**

+In on-demand capacity mode, DynamoDB automatically scales to handle the workload of your application in response to actual traffic patterns.
+This means it can accommodate sudden increases in traffic without any intervention.

+1. **Scaling**: DynamoDB instantly scales up and down to adjust for changes in workload.
+It can handle thousands of requests per second without any capacity planning.

+2. **Costs**: You're charged for the reads and writes your application performs on your tables.
+There's no need to specify expected read and write capacity units.
+This model can be cost-effective if your application has unpredictable workloads, and is ideal for new applications with unknown workloads.

+**Provisioned Capacity Mode:**

+In provisioned capacity mode, you specify the number of reads and writes per second that you expect your application to require.

+1. **Scaling**: You can manually adjust the provisioned capacity up or down, or enable auto-scaling, where DynamoDB will automatically adjust your capacity based on the specified utilization rate.
+However, this scaling is not instantaneous and has certain limitations on how often it can scale.

+2. **Costs**: You're charged for the read and write capacity that you provision, not the actual usage.
+If your capacity is under-utilized, you may pay for more than you use.
+This model can be cost-effective if your application has predictable workloads, allowing you to plan capacity in advance.

+In both modes, DynamoDB maintains performance with high availability and data durability.
+The choice between the two depends on the specific needs of your application, such as predictability of traffic, cost considerations, and the need for automatic scaling.